psevestre/openid-fapi/Financial_API_Pushed_Request_Object.md

 The request object endpoint shall be a RESTful API at the authorization server that accepts `x-www-form-urlencoded` POST.

-The request object is sent in the parameter `request` as definded in [JAR].

-All rules for signing and encrypting request objects as defined in [JAR] apply.
-Additionally, because the communication is HTTPS-protected, clients may decide to not sign the request object.
+The rules for client authentication as defined in [RFC6749] for token endpoint requests apply for the request object endpoint as well.

-Confidential clients are required to authenticate towards the request object endpoint using any of the applicable token endpoint authentication method defined in the IANA "OAuth Token Endpoint Authentication Methods" registry [RFC 7591](https://tools.ietf.org/html/rfc7591).
+Confidential clients are required to authenticate towards the request object endpoint using the authentication method registered for their `client_id`.
+If applicable, the `token_endpoint_auth_method` client metadata parameter indicates the registered authentication method for the client to use when making direct requests to the authorization server, including requests to the token endpoint and the request object endpoint (and others).
+Applicable token endpoint authentication methods are registered in the IANA "OAuth Token Endpoint Authentication Methods" registry [IANA.OAuth.Parameters] defined by [RFC7591].

+Note that there's some potential ambiguity around the appropriate audience value to use when JWT client assertion based authentication is employed.
+To address that ambiguity the issuer URL of the AS according to [RFC8414] MUST be used as the value of the audience.

+The request object is sent in the parameter `request` as defined in [JAR].

+The rules for signing and encryption of the request object as defined in [JAR] apply.

 The following is an example of a request using a signed request object.
 The client is authenticated using its client secret `BASIC` authorization:

 ```
 POST https://as.example.com/ros/ HTTP/1.1